zhengzihao2002/Photos/README.md

 ## Local Setup
 1. Clone the repository locally
-2. Make sure you are using atleast Java 13
+2. Make sure you are using at least Java 13
 3. Make sure that JavaFX is configured properly
 4. Import the "Photos" directory as a existing project.
 If using eclipse, there is a read me inside for instructions